roheen781/Active-Northeast-Journeys/content/tours/Motorcycle-tour-northeast-india.md

 #### Highlights

-* The Garo, Khasi and Jaintia hills of Meghalaya
+* The backroads of Assam, Arunachal Pradesh, Nagaland and Meghalaya
-* Wildlife Parks, Waterfalls, Caves, Root bridges
+* A myraid of Cultures
-* Visit the two wettest places on earth
+* Eastern Himalayas, Brahmaputra valley, Naga Patkai, Khasi, Jaintia and Garo Hills
-* Little known trails along the Indo-Bangla border
+* Riding conditions varying on a daily basis
-* Indulge in a plethora of scumptious indigenous cuisine
+* Little used inner roads
-* Wide mix of riding conditions
+* The most consice overland tour of Northeast India
-* Visit all the important locations of Meghalaya
+* Culture, Cuisine, nature